helloitsm3/blazor-wasm-template/README.md

 <img src="./assets/3.png" alt="Logo" width="600" height="300">

 This template aims at helping developers to understand and containerise their Blazor WASM app using Docker.
+Based on the article [here](https://dev.to/helloitsm3/how-to-setup-blazor-app-with-nginx-and-docker-11le)

 ### Built With